 - Always make sure that the spare tire and jacking equipment are properly secured after use.
 Such items can become dangerous projectiles in an accident or sudden stop. - The small size spare tire is designed for emergency use.
 See "Tires and wheels" in the "8.
-Do-it-yourself" section.
+Maintenance and do-it-yourself" section.